sophiechaudonneret/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/03-real-time-object-detection/01_project-report-real-time-object-detection.md

 ### Existing solution {#real-time-object-detection-final-literature}

-For this work, and with this difficult context, we were not able to built our own dataset to train ou different models.
+For this work, and with this difficult context, we were not able to build our own dataset to train our different models.
-Fortunatly, a [previous project](https://docs.duckietown.org/daffy/AIDO/out/object_detection_dataset.html "Object Detection Dataset") built a whole dataset for to implement object detection in Duckietown.
+Fortunately, a [previous project](https://docs.duckietown.org/daffy/AIDO/out/object_detection_dataset.html "Object Detection Dataset") built a whole dataset for to implement object detection in Duckietown.
-We also found [this project](https://github.com/duckietown/duckietown-objdet  "Project TBD") that aimed at implementing a object detector in DuckieTown.
-Unfortunately, this project seems to be deprecated so we did not use it.
+We also found [this project](https://github.com/duckietown/duckietown-objdet  "Project TBD") that aimed at implementing an object detector in DuckieTown.
+Unfortunately, this project seems to be deprecated, so we did not use it.
 Finally, we used the exercise 3 structure to implement our final object detector.
 ### Opportunity {#real-time-object-detection-final-opportunity}

 As stated before, no object detectors were implemented in the DuckieTown pipeline for one good reason : it could not run on the Raspberry Pi in real time.
-This year, we were lucky to also have a Jetson Nano that have a more powerful GPU.
-We therefore decided to try and implement a object detector that :
+This year, we were lucky to also have a Jetson Nano that has a more powerful GPU.
+We therefore decided to try and implement an object detector that :
 - run faster with Tracking while maintaining a good accuracy,
-- can run on the Jetson Nano at reasonnable speed.
+- can run on the Jetson Nano at reasonable speed.

 To do this, we compared and used different objection detection methods to find out which offers the best compromise between performance and accuracy in the DuckieTown setting.
 To increase the speed of the object detection, we also used tracking between two object detections.